chkoreff/Fexl/README.md

 Getting started
 ---------------

-First, get the code and go into the source code directory:
+Go into the source code directory:

 	cd src

-Now build the code:
+Build the code:

 	./build

-Run the hello program to see a simple example:

-	../bin/fexl hello.fxl
+Test the validity of the code:

+	test/check

+That runs the test/run script and compares its output with the reference output in test/run.out.
+If everything works as expected, you should see no output.
+If you do see some output, it is likely due to a small incompatibility in floating point arithmetic on your machine.
+However, I have tried to make even that as portable as possible.

 Installation
 ------------